 Sustainable agricultural landscapes: Agricultural practices need to be improved to enhance food production and other ecosystem services.
-A key area in which research is required is the development of sustainable agricultural intensification methods and, in particular, improved understanding of the influence of landscape configuration on ecosystem services (e.g., crop production, carbon sequestration, soil quality, water availability and quality, biodiversity, pollination).
+For this challenge, research is required in the development of sustainable agricultural intensification methods, specifically to improve understanding of the influence of landscape configuration on ecosystem services (e.g., crop production, carbon sequestration, soil quality, water availability and quality, biodiversity, pollination).
 Such research should focus on the landscape scale, but could also integrate across scales, and can include field experiments and/or modelling.

 5. Climate Change Research and Technology

 Adapting agricultural production systems to climate change: The changing climate presents risks and opportunities for Canadian agriculture.
 Research should focus on improved understanding of the impacts of climate change, including extreme events, multiple stressors and their interactions.
 Studies could examine effects on soil and water resources, crop and livestock productivity, crop pests, diseases and weeds.
 Researchers are encouraged to identify and assess existing or innovative adaptation options and tools for managing the risks and capturing the opportunities related to changing climate conditions.
 Exploration of synergies and trade-offs between climate change adaptation and mitigation that these solutions offer would be an asset.

 6. Disaster Mitigation

 Disaster mitigation for climate extremes: Extreme climate events can have profound consequences for Canadian agricultural production.
 An integrated approach to forecasting and predicting climate extremes is required, together with biophysical modelling to quantify their impacts on Canadian agriculture.
 In addition, research should include disaster mitigation strategies such as drought protection, flood-control measures and methods to cope with extreme temperatures and precipitation.